Financial-Times/origami/README.md

 - `'b2c'`

 **logo**
-- The logo image to show in the navigation.
+- The logo image to show in the header.
 The image must come from an Origami [image set](https://registry.origami.ft.com/components?imageset=true&active=true&maintained=true).
 Specify the image set and image name as a string `[imageset]:[image]` e.g `ftlogo-v1:origami`.
 Defaults to the FT logo.

 **drawer-breakpoint**
 - The breakpoint to move the primary navigation into a drawer.
 We recommend a `rem` value or a layout size from [o-grid](https://github.com/Financial-Times/o-grid/#layout-sizes) e.g. 'M'.
 Defaults to the medium grid size 'M'.